lmb2/chatbots/Developer.md

     Let the user-input be: <b>Where can i find the Eiffeltower?</b> <br>
     Knowing the prediction using the model will say that the ``"location"``-tag is the way to go, because there is no specific Eiffeltower-location-intent. <br>
     So the given responses not really fit, here comes the content check to take place. <br>
-    The highest similarty after checking the user-input with all patterns will be low, so the bot sets the <b>google</b>-tag and the user-input <b>Where can i find the Eiffeltower?</b> will be handled by the google-task. <br>
+    The highest similarity after checking the user-input with all patterns will be low, so the bot sets the <b>google</b>-tag and the user-input <b>Where can i find the Eiffeltower?</b> will be handled by the google-task. <br>